-Each module is designed to be completed in less than 50 minutes.
+Each module is designed to be completed in 50 minutes or less.
 This allows a module to be administered during a standard class hour.

 Tests can be administered throughout the academic year, except for the maintenance period.
 Testing can occur from June 15 to May 30.
-You can start or stop a test at anytime during this time.
+You can start or stop a test at any time during this period.
 All tests must be stopped by June 1.
 If you do not stop your test, the system will stop it automatically on June 1.
 The system is offline for system maintenance from June 1 to June 15 each year.

 You can customize the test in some ways.
-You can include your own consent text, if required.
+You can include your own consent text, if you wish.
 You can also tailor the lists of academic majors and class standings to fit your institution.
-In addition, you can create up to 10 demographic-related questions, such as, “Which Information Literacy Class have you taken?”
+In addition, you can create up to 10 demographic-related questions, such as, “Which information literacy class have you taken?”
 You cannot, however, customize the test questions themselves or modify the length of the test.

-If a student is unable to complete the Threshold Achievement test in one session, he or she may return to complete it at a later time by logging in with the same Student Key.
+If a student is unable to complete the Threshold Achievement test in one session, they may return to complete it at a later time by logging in with the same Student Key.
 Students may return to complete the test until they reach the Finish page.
 Once completed, no further changes can be made.

 Yes.
-In the right-hand column of the Information Literacy Assessment blog you will find the Web Site Status.
-We update this whenever there is an unexpected outage or we are planning to perform web site maintenance.
+In the right-hand column of the Information Literacy Assessment blog you will find the Web Site Status which is updated whenever there is an unexpected outage or we are planning to perform web site maintenance.

 The Test Key and Student Key of the student completing the Threshold Achievement test are passed as parameters on this URL.
 For example, if the specified Return URL is: